 There are some personal injury claims which can adequately be handled without legal representation.
 However, there are others which should always involve an experienced attorney.

-Moreover, in soft tissue injuries there may not be enough compensation to pay an attorney, and still leave you with enough leftover to pay for all your medical bills, and for your pain and suffering.
+Moreover, in soft tissue injuries there may not be enough compensation to pay an attorney, your medical bills, and still leave you with something for your pain and suffering.

 Hard injuries are much more serious.
-They can include head trauma, fractures, third degree burns, deep gashes requiring stitches, and other injuries requiring substantial and extensive medical care.
+They can include head trauma, fractures, third degree burns, deep gashes requiring stitches, and other injuries requiring extensive medical care.

 Compensation for a serious injury claim can be substantial.
 In these cases you simply won’t be as effective as a personal injury attorney.
 By representing yourself you will likely end up settling for an amount much lower than what an attorney could have secured for you, even after attorney’s fees are deducted.

 Insurance companies are well aware of the fact that you can only get so far without an attorney.
 The insurance claims adjuster may lead you to believe you’re an expert negotiator.
 The reality is, that’s just not true.
-And once the adjuster gives his or her final offer, that’s it.
+And once the adjuster makes their final offer, that’s it.
 From there you have absolutely no leverage.
 It’s basically take it or leave it.

-When it comes to serious hard injury claims, an experienced personal injury attorney will have a plethora of legal tools to rely on to secure the highest settlement possible.
-And that amount is almost always much higher than the client could have ever hoped to get on his or her own.
+When it comes to hard injury claims, an experienced personal injury attorney will have a plethora of legal tools to rely on to secure the highest settlement possible.
+And that amount is almost always much higher than the client could have ever hoped to get on their own.

 Hard injury claims often require filing a lawsuit.
 Insurance companies don’t like lawsuits.
 They know once a suit is filed they will have to pay out substantial amounts in legal fees to defense attorneys.

-Most personal injury attorneys do not charge any legal fees for initial office consultations.
-Once you find an attorney to take your case, they will likely agree to represent you on a contingency fee basis.
+Most personal injury attorneys won’t charge for the initial office consultation.
+Your attorney will likely agree to represent you on a contingency fee basis.
 This means you do not have to pay any legal fees until the attorney settles your case or wins it at trial.
 If your attorney is unable to settle your injury claim, or loses the case in trial, you will owe the attorney nothing.

-Because Florida’s no-fault insurance system does not require drivers to file first-party property damage claims with their own insurance companies, you can pursue the at-fault driver for compensation for repairs or replacement of property damage.
+Because Florida’s no-fault insurance system does not require drivers to file first-party property damage claims with their own insurance companies, you can pursue the at-fault driver for property damage compensation.

 When it comes to property damage claims in Florida you have three options.
 They are: